Paid Personal Days

 Paid Personal Days Limit an Employer's Exposure to Unscheduled Absences

 Paid personal days constitute paid time off from work that an organization voluntarily provides employees as a benefit.
-The number of paid personal days often accrues to employees based on years of service to the organization and the level of their position.
+The number of paid personal days often accrues to employees based on years of service to the organization and the level of their position within the organization.

 Paid personal days are used to provide employees paid time off from work for reasons that may include activities such as parent-teacher conferences, voting, preparing for a family holiday party, visiting healthcare professionals for preventive treatment, taking a close relative for healthcare treatment, staging their home for a potential buyer and so forth.

 As you can see from the examples, paid personal time off is just that—personal—and is used at the employee’s discretion for needs that are personal in their life.
-Rarely will two employees use their personal days the same. purposes They are provided by the employer to meet the needs of each individual.
+Rarely will two employees use their personal days the same. purposes They are provided by the employer to meet the needs of each individual employee and, as such, they are deeply appreciated by your workforce.

 Why Might an Employer Provide Paid Personal Time Off?

 As part of this package, employers provide two-three paid personal days a year.
-Paid personal days are paid at an employee’s normal base salary or hourly wage.
+Paid personal days are paid at an employee’s normal base salary or on an hourly wage for hourly employees.

 Employers provide these paid time off opportunities to remain competitive as an employer.
 Comparable employers provide these types of paid time off for employees and an employer who doesn't is at a disadvantage when it comes to hiring superior employees.